 ‘Tis the season for political mudslinging.
-While we try to stay above the fray, one policy point did catch our attention: is Joe Biden planning to do away with the 1031 exchange?
+While we try to stay above the fray, one policy point did catch our attention: is President Biden planning to do away with the 1031 exchange?

 We’ve heard this claim before.
 As recently as 2017, House Republicans had the 1031 exchange in the crosshairs of tax reform legislation.
 In fact, “real property” is the last man standing among a slew of exchangeable goods that have been cut from Section 1031.
 Livestock, construction equipment, copyrights and even airplanes could be exchanged under old tax code.